bigcode-project/starcoder/README.md

 # Disclaimer

-Before you can use the model go to `hf.co/bigcode/starcoder` and accept the agreement and then use
+Before you can use the model go to `hf.co/bigcode/starcoder` and accept the agreement.

 # Table of Contents
 1. [Quickstart](#quickstart)